 Arabic Consensus Project

-Welcome to the ACTFL Proficiency Guidelines 2012 - Arabic annotations and samples site!
-This site contains Arabic annotations and samples to accompany the generic ACTFL Proficiency Guidelines 2012.
+This page contains Arabic annotations and samples to accompany the generic ACTFL Proficiency Guidelines 2012.
 These annotations and samples are intended to help Arabic teachers, learners, and assessment specialists relate the ACTFL Proficiency Guidelines 2012 to the Arabic context and appreciate the various dimensions involved in assessing the four skills in Arabic.

 The ACTFL Proficiency Guidelines are a description of what individuals can do with language in terms of speaking, writing, listening, and reading in real-world situations in a spontaneous and non-rehearsed context.
 For each skill, these guidelines identify five major levels of proficiency: Distinguished, Superior, Advanced, Intermediate, and Novice.
 The major levels Advanced, Intermediate, and Novice are subdivided into High, Mid, and Low sublevels.
 The levels of the ACTFL Guidelines describe the continuum of proficiency from that of the highly articulate, well-educated language user to a level of little or no functional ability.